BQSKit/qsearch/README.md

 ```

 # Compiling Without Projects
-If you would like to avoid working with Projects, you can call the compiler function directly.
+If you would like to avoid working with Projects, you can use the `SearchCompiler` class directly.
 ```
 import search_compiler as sc
 compiler = sc.SearchCompiler()